 Each project requires the right solution.
 We’ve prepared the five best tools that will simplify your work.

 actiTIME is a service used by startups, organizations, small firms, and enterprises.
-It helps you create projects, set up managers with teams and projects they will be in charge of, assign tasks to the members of your team and track time.
-With the data collected in this software, you can easily analyze the performance of your team.
+It helps you create projects, set up managers with teams and projects they will be in charge of, assign tasks to your team members, and track time.
+With the data collected in this software, you can seamlessly analyze the performance of your team.

-If you aim at obtaining the information about your staff performance, understanding the distribution of the workload across the projects, finishing the project on time and budget, actiTIME would be the best choice for you.
-Its main features are time-tracking (helps manage time), scope management (helps manage workloads based on your objectives), reports (helps evaluate the performance of the team, expenses, and income), and accounting (helps estimate expenditure and profits).
+If you aim at obtaining the information about your staff performance, understanding the distribution of the workload across the projects, finishing the project on time, and staying within your budget, actiTIME would be the best choice for you.
+Its main features are time-tracking (helps manage time), scope management (helps manage workloads based on your objectives), reports (helps evaluate the performance of your team, expenses, and income), and accounting (helps estimate expenditure and profits).

 You can see the dashboard with tasks.
-With its help, you can get to know the status of the task, the time spent to do it and also the deadlines.
+With its help, you can get to know the status of the task, the time spent, and also the deadlines.

 Free plan: 30-day trial.

 Paid plan: From $6 per month for one user.

 monday.com is a platform that helps bring teams together and manage their projects.
 It enables you to track the progress updates and budget approvals.
 This tool allows you to allocate resources efficiently, let your team think creatively, and avoid doing your work twice.

 It empowers you to implement approaches that suit you best to customize workflows and plan your project in minutes.
 You’ll see the progress and results of a particular project on the dashboard at a glance.

 With the dashboard, you can determine what tasks need to be completed and monitor assignees, statuses, and deadlines.